NLeSC/structure-from-motion/docs/structure_from_motion.md

 Structure from motion is a technique where a collection of images of a single object is transformed into a pointcloud.

-See the (Wikipedia page on Structure from Motion)[http://en.m.wikipedia.org/wiki/Structure_from_motion].
+See the Wikipedia page on Structure from Motion: http://en.m.wikipedia.org/wiki/Structure_from_motion

 Basic Workflow
 --------------